austinwdigital/austinwdigital/README.md

 ## 🚀 New Account
 This is a **new profile**, and I'm excited to share my work.
 Looking forward to building and collaborating with others in the community!

+## 📦 Repos
+Currently have 40+ repositories but most are private.
+Will be making a lot of them public soon.

 ## 💾 Some Technologies I Work With
 ![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)